songthao1610/Diabetes-Prediction/README.md

 In addition, Our project currently lacks statistical testing to explore different feature relationships.
 Fr further analysis we will design Hypothesis Tests for Feature Relationships:
 - We will work on testing hypotheses like: “Is high glucose always accompanied by high insulin levels?”; “Does age moderate the relationship between BMI and diabetes?”;
-- We will Use statistical tests like Pearson correlation, ANOVA for comparing groups,
+- We will Use statistical tests like Pearson correlation, ANOVA for comparing groups.

 ### References:
 Chen, P., & Pan, C. (2018, March 27).
 Diabetes classification model based on boosting algorithms - BMC Bioinformatics.
 BioMed Central. https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2090-9#:~:text=Non%2Dparametric%20statistical%20testing%20is,operating%20characteristic%20curve%20reached%200.99.